Food and nutrition

 Eat for health

-You can lower your risk of cancer by enjoying a healthy diet, being physically active every day and maintaining a healthy body weight.
-Studies show being overweight, physically inactive and not eating well increases your risk of developing cancer.
+You can lower your risk of cancer by enjoying a healthy diet, being physically active every day and avoiding excess weight gain.
+What we eat is particularly important as it can influence two risk factors; our nutrition and our body weight.

 While there is no one food that can protect against cancer, there are steps you can take to lower your overall risk.
 A healthy diet may protect against cancers including cancer of the bowel, liver, oesophagus (food pipe), lung and stomach.